French Dip

 • While the classic sandwich is just beef and bread, some variations include Swiss, provolone, or cheddar melted on top.

-• Hollywood stars and famous visitors have historically favored French Dip sandwiches, particularly at Philippe’s, one of LA’s iconic sandwich shops.
+• Hollywood stars and famous visitors have historically favored French Dip sandwiches, especially at Philippe’s.

-• The dipping sauce, au jus, is literally the juices from the roasted beef, adding flavor and moisture to each bite.
+• The dipping sauce, au jus, is made from the juices of the roasted beef.

 Where to Try